 However, the requirements do not prevent the seller-lessee from recognizing any gain or loss arising from the partial or full termination of a lease.

-The amendment is not expected to have any significant impact on the Bank at the time it will take effect, as there is non-existent of such transaction as Sale and Leaseback within the Bank or with external parties.
+The amendment is not expected to have any significant impact on the Bank, as there is non-existent of such transaction as Sale and Leaseback within the Bank or with external parties.